UniMath/agda-unimath/src/category-theory/representable-functors-precategories.lagda.md

   defined by postcomposition with `g`.

-The functoriality axioms follow, by function extensionality, from associativity and the left unit law for the precategory C.
+The functoriality axioms follow, by function extensionality, from associativity and the left unit law for the precategory `C`.

 ## Definition